-There’s really nothing more glorious than to know Christ reigns over my life, he reigns over this world, he reigns over the cosmos, over every creature and over every power in creation.
+There’s really nothing more glorious than to know that Christ reigns over my life, he reigns over this world, he reigns over the cosmos, over every creature and over every power in creation.
 So much of the Christian life is rediscovering and re-savoring the fundamental truth that everything hangs on Jesus.
-In his conference message, “Sex and the Supremacy of Christ, Part 2” delivered on September 26, 2004, Pastor John reiterates this point with the proper rhetorical flair.
+In his conference message, “Sex and the Supremacy of Christ, Part 2”, delivered on September 26, 2004, Pastor John reiterates this point with the proper rhetorical flair.
 Here’s a clip of what he said.

-We must know the supremacy of his never changing constancy.
-Oh, to have virtues that never change, a character whose commitment is constant yesterday, today and forever.
-Let us know the supremacy of his constancy and let us know the supremacy of his knowledge that makes the Library of Congress look like a matchbox and makes all the information on the internet look like a 1940s Farmer’s Almanac and makes all of quantum physics and everything that Stephen Hawking has ever dreamed look like a first grade reader.
+We must know the supremacy of his never-changing constancy.
+Oh, to have virtues that never change, a character whose commitment is constant yesterday, today, and forever.
+Let us know the supremacy of his constancy and let us know the supremacy of his knowledge that makes the Library of Congress look like a matchbox and makes all the information on the Internet look like a 1940s Farmer’s Almanac and makes all of quantum physics and everything that Stephen Hawking has ever dreamed look like a first-grade reader.

 We must know the supremacy of the knowledge of our Lord.

 We must know the supremacy of his wisdom that has never been perplexed by any problem whatsoever nor can he be counseled by any person or any being in the universe.

 We must know the supremacy of his authority.
 “All authority is mine in heaven and on earth and under the earth” (Matthew 28:18; see Philippians 2:10).
 No change.
 All authority.
 Changing times and seasons, removing kings, setting up kings, doing according to his will in the host of heaven and among the inhabitants of the earth.
 No one can stay his hand or say to him, what have you done? (see Daniel 2:21–22; 4:35).